 Given the differences between OECD and non-OECD countries we estimate separate equations for Brazil and India.
-Although we pool across OECD countries in the main specifications, we also consider disaggregating the OECD regressions (Appendix Table B5).
+Although we pool across OECD countries in the main specifications, we also consider disaggregating the OECD regressions by country (Appendix Table B5).
 Figure 5 shows management index differences across autonomous government, regular government and private schools in deviations from country means.
+On average across countries, private schools have the highest scores, followed by autonomous government schools and regular government schools at the bottom.
+There is much heterogeneity in the ranking across countries, however.